jpmckinney/pupa-ruby/README.md

     ruby cat.rb --output_dir redis://localhost:6379/0

 Note that Pupa.rb flushes the JSON documents before scraping.
 If you use Redis, **DO NOT** share a Redis database with Pupa.rb and other applications.
 You can select a different database than the default `0` for use with Pupa.rb by passing an argument like `redis://localhost:6379/1`, where `1` is the Redis database number.

+### Other improvements

+The `json-schema` gem is slow compared to, for example, [JSV](https://github.com/garycourt/JSV).
+Setting the `--no-validate` switch and running JSON Schema validations separately can further reduce a scraper's running time.

+### Profiling

+You can profile your code using [perftools.rb](https://github.com/tmm1/perftools.rb).
+First, install the gem:

+    gem install perftools.rb

+Then, run your `script.rb` with the profiler, storing the results to `/tmp/PROFILE_NAME` in this example:

+    CPUPROFILE=/tmp/PROFILE_NAME RUBYOPT="-r`gem which perftools | tail -1`" ruby script.rb

+You may want to set the `CPUPROFILE_REALTIME=1` flag; however, for whatever reason, it seems to change the behavior of the `json-schema` gem.

+[perftools.rb](https://github.com/tmm1/perftools.rb) has several output formats.
+If your code is straight-forward, you can draw a graph to `/tmp/PROFILE_NAME.pdf` with:

+    pprof.rb --pdf /tmp/PROFILE_NAME > /tmp/PROFILE_NAME.pdf

+## Testing

+**DO NOT** run this gem's specs if you are using Redis database number 15 on `localhost`!

 ## Bugs?
 Questions?